sapient-lbg-innovation/idea-hub/.github/ISSUE_TEMPLATE/semi-radical-innovation.md

 ---
 name: Semi-Radical Innovation
-about: Create a report to help us improve
+about: A new idea that requires a change in how an organisation operates (its business model), processes, services or products.
-title: ''
+title: 'Semi-Radical'
-labels: ''
+labels: 'semi-radical'
 assignees: ''

 ---

-**Describe the bug**
+**Describe the idea**
-A clear and concise description of what the bug is.
+A clear and concise description of what the idea is.

-**To Reproduce**
+**To implement**
-Steps to reproduce the behavior:
-1. Go to '...'
-2. Click on '....'
-3. Scroll down to '....'
-4. See error

-**Expected behavior**
+Steps or ways in which this solution can be implemented or scaled within teams.

+**Value or Behaviour improvement**
-A clear and concise description of what you expected to happen.
+A clear and concise description of what value or behavioural change you expect coming out of implementing or realising this idea.

-**Screenshots**
-If applicable, add screenshots to help explain your problem.

-**Desktop (please complete the following information):**
- - OS: [e.g. iOS]
- - Browser [e.g. chrome, safari]
- - Version [e.g. 22]

-**Smartphone (please complete the following information):**
- - Device: [e.g. iPhone6]
- - OS: [e.g. iOS8.1]
- - Browser [e.g. stock browser, safari]
- - Version [e.g. 22]
+**Existing implementation**
+Is there any existing implementation (Open source or Commercial)/(partial or fully) aligned to this idea.

 **Additional context**
-Add any other context about the problem here.
+Add any other context about the solution/approach here.